Angola is a civil law jurisdiction with the following categories of Common Jurisdiction Courts:

 Before the end of February of each year, the employer shall submit an annual tax statement containing the full name and address, taxpayer number, social security number and global amount of income paid during the last financial year of each employee.

 Social security contribution rates are 8% (paid by the employer on monthly wages/any additional remuneration paid in cash) and 3% (paid by the employee).
 Foreign employees may be exempt from social security contributions if they prove to be registered in a foreign social security system.

 Angola does not have a single tax on corporate income.
-There is, in fact, a Business Income Tax (Imposto Industrial), an Investment Income Tax (Imposto sobre a Aplicação de Capitais) and an Urban Real Estate Income Tax (Imposto Predial Urbano).
+There is, in fact, a Business Income Tax (Imposto Industrial), an Investment Income Tax (Imposto sobre a Aplicação de Capitais) and a Real Estate Income Tax (Imposto Predial).
 Angola also has special sector taxation (mining, oil and construction agreements).
 Companies are also subject to Stamp Duty in certain transactions, and to Real Estate Transfer Tax (Sisa) in the acquisition of real estate property.
-Finally, Law No 7/19, of 24 April 2019, was approved last year and introduced Value Added Tax into the Angolan tax system.
+Finally, more recently, Law No 7/19, of 24 April 2019, introduced Value Added Tax into the Angolan tax system.